 Originally nicknamed the “pocket rocket” — along with the 9mm Glock 26 and the .357 Glock 33 — the Glock 27’s standard magazines hold 9 rounds of powerful .40-caliber ammunition in a relatively light, compact package.
 One of the main things that caused me to buy a replacement for my original G27 was the excellent accuracy that I, and many others, noted from this pistol.
 The basic sights are decent, as are the controls, but there are improvements that can be made to enhance the 27’s combat capabilities.

-The reason I decided to get another Glock 27 was that I was thinking about an Islamic terrorist attack that occurred here in Columbus, Ohio in February of this year.
-The terrorist entered an Israeli-owned restaurant with a machete and began hacking away at customers while shouting the obligatory “Allahu Akbar.”
+The reason I decided to get another Glock 27 was that I was thinking about a terrorist attack that occurred here in Columbus, Ohio in February of this year.
 Fortunately, the only fatality was the terrorist himself at the hands of Columbus Police officers after he fled, although some of the customers were severely injured.
 Unfortunately, there were no armed citizens in the restaurant at the time of the attack.
 This was undoubtedly due to the fact that the restaurant owner had a “no weapons welcome” sign posted on the door.
 The terrorist apparently didn’t see it.

 So, I thought, if I was in this situation — sitting in a crowded restaurant where an attack by a fanatical terrorist against innocent civilians is occurring — what kind of easily concealable combat pistol would I want on my person to deal with that threat?
 The answer to this question started with the Glock 27, but there were some things I wanted to add to make it the most effective combat pistol possible.